josdea/grav-skeleton-rtfm-site/user/pages/01.d2lbasics/docs.md

 ### D2L - eLearning at PSCC

 These are the basics of D2L.
-Here you will find the D2L features that are the easiest to set up or they are the basic minimum that students expect to find in every D2L course.
+Here you will find the D2L features that are the easiest to set up or are the basic minimum that students expect to find in every D2L course.